In a conversation with my colleague, I was telling him that it would be nice to have more real world practice data.

 Real world practice data is data collected from large centre(s) and published after the medication had been approved for commercial use by government regulatory authorities such as FDA, European Medicines Agency (EMA) and in Malaysia, the National Pharmaceutical Regulatory Agency (NPRA).

-Few real world practice data is available.
-An example of real world practice data with the same medication (afatinib) is from National Cancer Centre Singapore, 2017 which showed median/ average survival duration of 29.6 months (95% CI: 24.0 to 46.4 months) for 125 patients who were on the medication.
+There was a real world practice data for afatinib from National Cancer Centre Singapore, 2017 which showed median/ average survival duration of 29.6 months (95% CI: 24.0 to 46.4 months) for 125 patients who were on the medication.

-It showed that both results from clinical research trials and real world practice were at least comparable and gave us clinicians confident when using it to treat our patients.
+It showed that both results from clinical research trials and real world practice were at least comparable (if not better) and gave us clinicians confident when using it to treat our patients.

 - Average/ median progression free survival (PFS) for total 165 patients was around 19 months.